-This exhibition charted the dominant aesthetics of the 1970s, 80s and early 90s.
-It was part of a series of large-scale shows at the V&A exploring the grand narratives of twentieth-century style: Art Nouveau, Art Deco and Modernism among them.
+The exhibition Postmodernism: Style and Subversion 1970–1990 charted the dominant aesthetics of the 1970s, '80s and early '90s.
+It was part of a series of large-scale shows at the Victoria & Albert Museum exploring the grand narratives of 20-century style: Art Nouveau, Art Deco and Modernism among them.
 This particular exhibition was an important and challenging project within the series, due to the complex and elusive nature of Postmodernism, and the strong reaction that its ethos and aesthetics can provoke.

-We were also commissioned to design the catalogue of essays and works which accompanied the exhibition.
-This built further upon the ideas we explored within the exhibition, extending the use of pattern and vibrant colour and using the same three Memphis patterns that were reproduced for the exhibition as section breakers within the book.
+We were commissioned to design the catalogue that accompanied the exhibition Postmodernism: Style and Subversion 1970–1990 at the Victoria & Albert Museum, London.
+This built further upon the ideas we explored within the exhibition's design, extending the use of pattern and vibrant colour and using the same three Memphis patterns that were reproduced for the exhibition as section breakers within the book.
 The catalogue is set in the same typefaces as the show – Fairplex by Emigré for the body text, and Compacta for titles – and is based upon a two column grid, allowing images to sit at a variety of sizes and also to accommodate extensive source material, from product details to contextual photography.